CNA-Tech/Apps-on-PKS/jupyter-hub/README.md

 # jupyter-hub_on_PKS
+Instructions for deploying Jupyter Hub on Kubernetes Cluster operated by PKS.

+## Using Jupyter Notebooks on Jupyter Hub
-Instructions to get Jupyter Hub deployed and running on Kubernetes Cluster operated by PKS
+* Following the instructions will deploy Jupyter Hub and a proxy server on a Kubernetes cluster operated by PKS
+* Each user that accesses Jupyter will have a workspace that will automatically checkout this Git repo and clone it into each single users workspace.
+* This Repo also containers two Jupyter Notebooks in the "data-analysis" folder for jupyter.
+** One is for data analysis of historical financial data organized by Industry ** The other is for Machine Learning based on Revenue data from Public Financial Statements.

 ## Assumptions:
 * PKS v1.2+